-When you start with DIY auto repair, you will come across bolts that you can’t break loose at some point.
+When you start with DIY auto repair, you will come across bolts you can’t break loose at some point.
 Don’t be discouraged.
-It is not that you need to be strong to fix cars; you need to be smart.
+It is not that you need to be vital to fix cars; you need to be innovative.

 Use a breaker bar instead of the ratchet, and you can loosen any bolt.
 Even the CV joint bolts are meant to be removed with a breaker bar.